mrassili/dotfiles/README.md

 This is my Neovim config (init.vim, coc settings…)

-It contains all the plugins I personally use, vim plugin manager, and some key mappings
+It contains all the plugins I personally use, vim plugin manager (I use vim-plug), and some key mappings

 You can use it for your own development environment but you might wanna have an understanding of what it does before using it